-Update on Leventhorpe and Fanshawe swimming pools in East Herts
+Update on Leventhorpe and Fanshawe Swimming Pools

 Green Party Councillor Sarah Hopewell, East Herts District Council Executive Member for Wellbeing, explains why there’s a funding crisis affecting two swimming pools at Fanshawe and Leventhorpe Schools.